RyanButler53/splay-tree/README.md

 # splay-tree
-C++ Template of a Splay Tree without parent pointers
+C++ Template of a Splay Tree with an iterator and no parent pointers

 My Implementation of a splay tree with no extra overhead in each node as a header only library.